Cerebrum: Birds

+Mammals

 In mammals, this development proceeds further, so that the cortex covers almost the whole of the cerebral hemispheres, especially in more developed species, such as the primates.
 The paleopallium is pushed to the ventral surface of the brain, where it becomes the olfactory lobes, while the archipallium becomes rolled over at the medial dorsal edge to form the hippocampus.
 In placental mammals, a corpus callosum also develops, further connecting the two hemispheres.
+The corpus callosum is considered the most recently evolved structure in the placental mammalian brain.
 The complex convolutions of the cerebral surface (see gyrus, gyrification) are also found only in higher mammals.
 Although some large mammals (such as elephants) have particularly large cerebra, dolphins are the only species (other than humans) to have cerebra accounting for as much as 2 percent of their body weight.

-The cerebra of birds are similarly enlarged to those of mammals, by comparison with reptiles.
-The increased size of bird brains was classically attributed to enlarged basal ganglia, with the other areas remaining primitive, but this view has been largely abandoned.
-Birds appear to have undergone an alternate process of encephalization, as they diverged from the other archosaurs, with few clear parallels to that experienced by mammals and their therapsid ancestors.